Jôshû asked Nansen seriously:

 When this was said, the apprentice Medakathalika replied: » That’s not the way to do it, teacher.
 You protect yourself, teacher, and I’ll protect myself.
 Thus, each self-guarded and self-protected, we’ll display our skills, collect our fee, and get down safely from the bamboo pole.em>

-That’s the method there, the Blessed one said: » It’s just as the apprentice Medakathalika said to the teacher: ›I will proctect myself‹, thus should the establishments of mindfulness (satipatthāna) be practised: ›I will protect others, thus should the establishments of mindfulness be practised.
+That’s the method there, the Blessed One said: » It’s just as the apprentice Medakathalika said to the teacher: ›I will protect myself‹, thus should the establishments of mindfulness (satipatthāna) be practised: ›I will protect others, thus should the establishments of mindfulness be practised.
 Protecting oneself, one protects others.
 Protecting others, one protects oneself‹.

 And how is it that by protecting oneself one protects others?
 By the pursuit, development and cultivation.
 It is in such a way that by protecting oneself one protects others.
 And how is it that by protecting other one protects oneself?
 By patience, harmlessness, loving kindness and sympathy.
 It is in such a way that by protecting others one protects oneself.

 THE CLASSIC OF ZEN LITERATURE!
 Zen mind, beginner’s mind is considered the best introduction to philosophy and practise of Zen and the basis of Zen practise are described concretely.
-It becomes clear that the true Zen mind is the beginner’s mind that lets us rediscover everything freshly.
+It becomes clear that the true Zen mind is the beginner’s mind that lets us rediscover everything freshly over and over again.

-This book has inspired millions of people around the word to discover the practise of Zen and was already sold three million times in the United States of America alone.
+This book has inspired millions of people around the world to discover the practise of Zen and was already sold three million times in the United States of America alone.
 (Description)

 Informal Talks on Meditation and Zen Practise